-The Fund sold its last direct exposure to Gold early in 2013 and therefore has no direct exposure to Gold or Gold equities.
+The Fund currently has no direct exposure to Gold or Gold equities.
 We believe that improved confidence in the US economy as the year progresses (and, as a result, improving prospects for other economies) will reduce investors' appetite for Gold.
 Should investors begin to withdraw funds from Gold ETCs, the impact on the Gold price could be fairly dramatic.